waiq/tmux-config/readme.md

     bind C-a send-prefix
     unbind C-b

-I'm going to assume that C-a is your prefix.
+I'm going to assume that C-b is your prefix.

 ## Sessions, windows, panes